 I recently made a big batch of homemade chicken stock to use as I experiment with different soup recipes for the upcoming winter.
 Yeah, I actually think well well ahead though winter may come early for some of you in other parts of the country.
 Anyway I made way more than I needed and was looking for an excuse to use the retainer vs. freezing it.

 Side note, freezer was off limits, as it’s full of a large amount of deer meat.
 Don’t ask, I’ll explain in another post.
 So my local grocery store had smoked turkey necks which I had to cop, because, well… So now I get turkey necks and a killer broth.
 Well you don’t need anymore than this to know that black eyed pea soup is a great idea!
 And you don’t have to wait til New Year’s to eat black eyed peas.
-They are an everyday thang for me.
+They are an everyday thing for me.
 So I ran with it and you’re the beneficiary.

 There are a few ingredients that take this dish from exceptional to greatness.